 - 1. If Council is approached to provide sponsorship, proposals may be determined by the General Manager, or alternatively the proposal can be reported to the elected Council for determination. - 2.
-In determining applications the General Manager will assess: - a) whether the proposal is consistent with this policy and other Council policies - b) if the proposal represents best value to the community - c) whether the expenditure of public monies in the manner proposed is the highest priority use of monies available - Decisions in respect to sponsorship by Council are not be confused with donations, where there is not any expectation of a direct benefit back to Council.
-Donations must be approved by the elected Council in accordance with Section 356 of the Local Government Act.
+In determining applications, the General Manager will assess: - i. whether the proposal is consistent with this policy and other Council policies - ii. if the proposal represents best value to the community - iii. whether the expenditure of public monies in the manner proposed is the highest priority use of monies available. - 3.
+Decisions in respect to sponsorship by Council are not confused with donations, where there is not any expectation of a direct benefit back to Council.
+Donations must be approved by the elected Council in accordance with Section 356 of the Local Government Act. - 4.
+Council will require an acquittal of how the Council funds have been expended at the conclusion of the festival or event.
+This acquittal must also outline any other relevant information, such as attendance numbers, as determined by the General Manager (or delegate).